-- 7. Students complete problem sets electronically through Quest, a program from the University of Texas.
-Assignments should be completed in a timely manner. - 8.
+- 7. There will be a 10% late penalty for each day an assignment is turned in after the due date.
+After two weeks, the assignment will no longer be accepted. - 8.
+Students complete problem sets electronically through Quest, a program from the University of Texas.
+Assignments should be completed in a timely manner. - 9.
 Honesty is a key component of scientific work, whether on the forefront of scientific research or in an IMSA course.
 Consequently any violation of the honesty policy is considered a serious offense.
-Please see the Academic Integrity section in the student handbook for more specific information. - 9.
+Please see the Academic Integrity section in the student handbook for more specific information. - 10.
 Students are expected to get help early.
 Options include: - a.
 Office hours / appointment with instructor - b.
 Peer tutor - c.
 SI Physics help session - d.
 E-mail